 - Describe exactly what has been measured and how.

 - Describe setup

-- "Bio Biased"? (manual tweaking and tuning)
+- "Bio Biased"?

 - Probe or PCB?

 - What equipment?

 - How many samples?

 - PVT?

 - Batch to batch spread?

-- Experiment must be repeatable and of practical use (e.g. for industry)
+- Experiment must be repeatable and of practical use for industry.

 Experimental Results

 - Compare with theory / simulations

 - Does it prove your idea and theory?

 - Always tell if a result is measures.
 Simulated or calculated.